IBM/ELM-Python-Client/README.md

 This installs the elmclient and puts example commands into your scripts so a) they can be run simply by typing the command, e.g. `oslcquery` and b) as you edit the source code these commands automatically use the latest code.

+SECOND option its to install from pypi using pip:

-Or, once the package is available from pypi it will be installed using `pip` (NOTE there's isn't a -e for editable install option when using `pip` to install from `pypi`):
+The package is available from pypi it will be installed using `pip` (NOTE there's isn't a -e for editable install option when using `pip` to install from `pypi`):

 ```
 pip install elmclient
 ```

-This will install the provided example commands such as `oslcquery`, `batchquery`, `reqif_io`, etc. to the python scripts folder; for ease of use, when installing make sure this is in your path.
+This will install the provided example commands such as `oslcquery`, `batchquery`, `reqif_io`, etc. to the python scripts folder; for ease of use, when installing Python make sure this is in your path.

 Coding using the elmclient